tnelsond/tnelsond/_posts/2019-10-20-africa-update.md

 However, this week when we went we couldn't find any one to join us, so it was just the trinity as they call us.
 We were supposed to get a ride, but I mismanaged that, so we walked to the village.
 Everyone was saying it was hot, even the Zambians, but I thought it was fine, if that's all that hot weather has for me, then it's weak.
 I don't let my circumstances determine my comfort, because the comforter (the holy spirit) is inside of me, it's not dependent on my circumstances.

+We preached the gospel to some children, and they received Christ.
+But we let them know all that they have as sons of God, which is the next section.

 Gospel of Identity
 =============